sobotka/filmic-blender/README.md

 # Supported Displays

-The current configuration supports generic sRGB displays with a 2.2 transfer function, as well as all Apple iMacs from 2015, and MacBooks and MacBook pros from 2016 on.
+The current configuration supports:
+ * Generic sRGB / REC.709 displays with 2.2 native power function
+ * Apple MacBook Pros from 2016 on.
+ * Apple iMac Pros.
+ * Apple iMac from late 2015 on.

 # Additional Information and Technical Details